Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

 \subsection{Correlations between Uncertainty and Segmentation Accuracy}

 To demonstrate the potential utility of uncertainty measures, we evaluated the Spearman rank correlation between uncertainty measures and segmentation accuracy.
-We used the rank correlation instead of linear correlation to reduce effects of a potential non-linear relationship between the two quantities.
+We used the rank correlation instead of linear correlation to reduce the effects of a potential non-linear relationship between the two quantities.

-Figure \ref{fig:metrics_correlations} shows the Spearman rank correlation between the uncertainty measures and the ASSD on the UKBB and ACDC test datasets.
-In the case of training and testing on the UKBB dataset (UKBB $\rightarrow$ UKBB), the uncertainty measure that correlated the most with ASSD was ASSD\textsubscript{WithinSamples} (Spearman correlation $=\left[0.58, 0.69\right]$).
-This is not surprising since ASSD\textsubscript{WithinSamples} calculation was similar to ASSD.
-Similar observations were obtained for training on the UKBB dataset and testing on the ACDC dataset (UKBB $\rightarrow$ ACDC) although the correlations were slightly lower (Spearman correlation $=\left[0.44, 0.66\right]$).
-These correlations suggest that the ASSD\textsubscript{WithinSamples} uncertainty measure is useful in predicting the segmentation quality when ground truth is not available.
+Supplementary Figure S5 shows that the uncertainty measure with the strongest correlation with ASSD was ASSD$_\textrm{WS}$ (Spearman correlation between 0.58 and 0.69) in the case of training and testing on the UKBB dataset (UKBB $\rightarrow$ UKBB).
+This is not surprising since the ASSD$_\textrm{WS}$ calculation was similar to ASSD.
+Similar observations were obtained for training on the UKBB dataset and testing on the ACDC dataset (UKBB $\rightarrow$ ACDC) although the correlations were slightly lower (Spearman correlation between 0.44 and 0.66).
+These correlations suggest that the ASSD$_\textrm{WS}$ uncertainty measure is useful in predicting the segmentation quality when manual segmentation is not available.
+Other uncertainty measures such as MI or Dice$_\textrm{WS}$ may correlate better with other segmentation quality metrics such as pixelwise accuracy or Dice (not explored in this work).
+They could also potentially be used as inputs to segmentation algorithms to improve segmentation performance.

-Figure~\ref{fig:uncertainty_measures} shows representative segmentation results, posterior prediction samples, and the structural uncertainty measures for RV.
-The images with poor segmentation (toward the right side) had greater uncertainty as measured by Dice\textsubscript{WithinSamples} and ASSD\textsubscript {WithinSamples}.
-Note that posterior prediction samples are not meant to reflect human inter- or intra-observer variability but rather show what the network has learned from the given data.
+Figure \ref{fig:uncertainty_measures} shows representative segmentation results, posterior prediction samples, and the structural uncertainty measures for RV.
+The images with poor segmentation (toward the right side) had greater uncertainty as measured by Dice$_\textrm{WS}$ and ASSD$_\textrm{WS}$.
+Note that posterior prediction samples are not related to inter- or intra-observer variability but rather show what the network has learned from given data.